hpvb/restful-dns-api/README.md

 ```
 curl -X POST -H 'Content-Type: application/json' -d '{"ttl": 123}' http://dns-server/test.example.com/server2
 ```
 Note: The TTL value is in seconds.
+TTL values can only be set on 'host' resources, not ipaddresses or cnames.
+However: As a convience, when creating an ipaddress or cname resource for a non-existing host record the TTL of the request will be used to implicitly also create the host record.
+To change that TTL however a PUT request needs to be made to the host record.
+Updating TTL on an ipaddress or cname resource will not work.
 ### IP address
 Without a reverse address:
 ```